AusDTO/dta-website/pages/who-we-are/corporate/annual-report-16-17/annual-report-16-17.md

 The report was drafted in line with the Public Governance, Performance and Accountability Rule 2014 and the Department of Finance [*Resource Management Guide No. 135: Annual reports for non-corporate Commonwealth entities*](http://www.finance.gov.au/sites/default/files/RMG-135-Annual-report-non-corp-requirements-Oct-2016.pdf), July 2016.

-### PDF version of the Digital Transformation Office Annual Report 2016–17
+### PDF version of the Digital Transformation Agency Annual Report 2016–17

 [Annual Report 2016–17 (PDF, 132 pages, 1.9MB)]({{ site.url }}{{ site.baseurl }}/files/annual-reports/dta-annual-report-2016-17.pdf)